 Total is one of the few oil majors to have an in-house infrastructure spanning the entire development process, from laboratory testing to industrial-scale production.
 We also have a worldwide network of R&D centers for exploration and production, with locations in the United States, the United Kingdom, Norway, Qatar, and soon Brazil.
 Furthermore, we develop top-tier partnerships with academic institutions and major companies from the energy industry.

-Technological Innovation Platforms (TIPs) work to quickly integrate technologies that have reached industrial maturity into exploration and production projects.
+Technological Innovation Platforms (TIPs) work to quickly integrate technologies that have reached industrial maturity into exploration and production projects

 In summer 2014, Total launched a groundbreaking integrated geophysical acquisition system: METIS (Multiphysics Exploration Technology Integrated System).
 It provides high-quality 3D data within very short timeframes and helps significantly reduce the costs, operational risks and environmental footprint of data acquisition.
-METIS will allow us to resume exploration in certain areas and optimize new fields by enabling us to obtain exploration licenses or revisit acreage where activity has been discontinued due to a lack of information.
+METIS allows us to resume exploration in certain areas and optimize new fields by enabling us to obtain exploration licenses or revisit acreage where activity has been discontinued due to a lack of information.

 Contributing to a cleaner energy future

 Preparing for the future and becoming the responsible energy major also means being able to rethink the way we do things so that we can reduce our environmental impact.
-We take steps to ensure continuous improvement and have fully integrated the 2°C Sustainable Development scenario put forward by the International Energy Agency (IEA) into our strategy to reduce our greenhouse gas emissions and enhance our energy efficiency.
+We take steps to ensure continuous improvement and have fully integrated the Sustainable Development scenario put forward by the International Energy Agency (IEA) into our strategy to reduce our greenhouse gas emissions and enhance our energy efficiency.

 For greenhouse gases, our efforts have resulted in a tangible commitment to reducing routine flaring at our oil and gas facilities.
 We were the first company to join the World Bank's "Zero Routine Flaring by 2030" initiative and have set ourselves a medium-term objective to reduce flaring by 80% between now and 2020 on the sites where we operate.